 Several organizations support plans to increase passenger rail in the Midwest.
 Representatives from Iowa and Nebraska participate in the Midwest Interstate Passenger Rail Commission (MIPRC), a group from eleven Midwestern states.
-The MIPRC supports a proposed Midwest Regional Rail System, which would use Chicago as a hub and include a new connection between Chicago and the MAPA region via Des Moines and the Quad Cities. is pursuing the development of a rail network with a hub in
+The MIPRC supports a proposed Midwest Regional Rail System, which would use Chicago as a hub and include a new connection between Chicago and the MAPA region via Des Moines and the Quad Cities.
+In December 2008, the MIPRC's fall meeting was held in

-Chicago.
-In December 2008, the MIPRC's fall meeting was held in Omaha, and future strategies and projects to improve passenger rail service in the Midwest were discussed.
+Omaha, and future strategies and projects to improve passenger rail service in the Midwest were discussed.

-FIGURE 12.3 MAP OF MIDWEST REGIONAL RAIN PLAN
+FIGURE 12.3 MAP OF MIDWEST REGIONAL RAIL PLAN